Prambanan: The temple compound

-The Prambanan compound also known as Rara Jonggrang complex, named after the popular legend of Rara Jonggrang.
+The Prambanan compound is also known as Rara Jonggrang complex and is named after the popular legend of Rara Jonggrang.
 There were once 240 temples standing in this Shivaite temple complex, either big or small.
-Today, all of 8 main temples and 8 small shrines in the inner zone are reconstructed, but only 6 out of the original 224 pervara temples are renovated.
+Today, all of eight main temples and eight small shrines in the inner zone are reconstructed, but only six out of the original 224 pervara temples are renovated.
 The majority of them have deteriorated; what is left are only scattered stones.
 The Prambanan temple complex consists of three zones; first the outer zone, second the middle zone that contains hundreds of small temples, and third the holiest inner zone that contains eight main temples and eight small shrines.

 The Hindu temple complex at Prambanan is based on a square plan that contains a total of three zone yards, each of which is surrounded by four walls pierced by four large gates.
 The outer zone is a large space marked by a rectangular wall.
 The outermost walled perimeter, which originally measured about 390 metres per side, was oriented in the northeast–southwest direction.
 However, except for its southern gate, not much else of this enclosure has survived down to the present.
 The original function is unknown; possibilities are that it was a sacred park, or priests' boarding school (ashram).
-The supporting buildings for the temple complex were made from organic material; as a consequence no remains occur.
+The supporting buildings for the temple complex were made from organic material; as a consequence, no remains occur.